msolorio/project-ideas/readme.md

 ## list of ideas
+:star: - a grocery app
+	- keeps track of current grocery inventory
+	- automatically creates partitioned grocery lists by store
+	- integrates with online food shopping platforms
+	- allows a user to track trends in their spending and use
+		- generally or per item
+- a game of battleship
+- a musical composition app
+- a musical instrument in the browser
 - an app that tracks study hours
-- a grocery app
-	- keeps track of current inventory in the fridge
-	- allows for creation of a grocery list
-- a game of battleship
+- a photo database
 - note taking app
 - recreate Trello
 - create a javascript framework